Help Cuba fight COVID-19 and the US blockade

 As the world fights an international battle against the coronavirus pandemic, Cuba has once again proved itself a paragon of internationalism and solidarity.

-In recent days the island has sent highly skilled medical brigades to many countries including Italy, Grenada, Jamaica, Nicaragua and Venezuela to support foreign health services overwhelmed by the scale of the crisis.
+Since April the island has sent highly skilled medical brigades to more than 30 countries Italy, Peru, Jamaica, Nicaragua and South Africa to support foreign health services overwhelmed by the scale of the crisis.

 On 18 March the Cuban government offered safe haven to passengers of the stricken British cruise ship MS Braemar allowing it to dock in Havana when many other countries had refused.
 British Foreign Secretary Dominic Raab publicly thanked Cuba for this assistance in a statement to the UK parliament.